 Buying and selling property

 Buying and selling properties, whether as homes or part of an investment strategy, can be a stressful process, especially when transactions form part of a chain of sales, or where there is strong competition.
-Ultimately, property transactions are about detail, timing and accuracy, and high-quality conveyancing and a supportive legal advisor can be the difference between success and failure, or deciding to pull out of a transaction.
+Ultimately, property transactions are about detail, timing and accuracy, and a high-quality conveyancing solicitor can be the difference between success and failure, or deciding to pull out of a transaction.

-At Morrisons, we can help you with all aspects of residential conveyancing.
+At Morrisons Solicitors, our conveyancing team can help you with all aspects of residential conveyancing.
 Our experienced team holds the Conveyancing Quality Scheme accreditation issued by the Law Society.

 We understand that good communication and easy access to your lawyer is important – it provides reassurance and an outlet for any concerns that you have.
 In what will be a major financial commitment for you, we also recognise that you are looking for value for money.